-- The less you possess could mean the less burdened you are; you can dance lightly in the world, unencumbered.
-I think many of us find something appealing about the idea of having all our belongings in a swag.
-Or in a USB.
+(i) The less we possess could mean the less burdened we feel; we can dance lightly in the world.
+A few of us find something appealing about the idea of having all our belongings in a swag.

-- I’m not sure we can foster a feeling of abundance by acquiring things; more likely, by developing the capacity to do without them.
+(iii) I’m not sure we can foster a feeling of abundance by acquiring things; more likely, by developing the capacity to give them away.

-- The more possessions we own, the more likely those possessions are to become part of our identity (the way we see ourselves).
-In which case, we are more likely to become concerned about losing our possessions (because they are part of who we see ourselves to be).
+(iv) The more possessions we own, the more likely they are to become part of our identity (the way we see ourselves).
+That can be problematic when we are trying to develop a feeling of substance.
+Sometimes the fewer items we have, the more whole we can feel.

-If acquiring possessions is a habit with you, address it.
+If acquiring or cherishing possessions is a habit with you, consider addressing it.
 Otherwise, use that tennis racket; swing that golf club.
 Enjoy it while you can.
 As they say, you’re a long time dead.

-Q. ‘By relinquishing our possessions, do we not begin a spiritual journey?’
+Q. ‘Isn’t relinquishing our possessions a part of our spiritual journey?’

-For monks, perhaps.
 If it’s a spiritual journey you want, would you not be better off keeping your possessions and learning to view them with a healthy perspective?
-Which person has mastered their diet – the one who can stand by a cake and leave it uneaten, or the one who must hide that cake away?
+Which person has mastered their diet: the one who can stand by a cake and leave it uneaten, or the one who must give that cake away?

 Q. ‘Isn’t it important to be free from desire?’

-The “spiritual” New-agers might tell you that, and the Buddhists, but desire is a wonderful emotion to have.
-Our desire makes things special to us.
+Desire is a precious emotion to have.
+It makes things special.
 It motivates.
 It gives us something to look forward to.
-It’s when we can’t handle having our desire unfulfilled that it becomes a problem.
+It’s when we can’t handle having our desire unfulfilled it becomes a problem.

 ‘But losing our attachment to our possessions means we become less anxious about losing them.
-Less anxiety, more core happiness?
+Less anxiety means more core happiness?
 Surely?’

 There is a big difference between ‘desire’ and ‘attachment’.
-Attachment = dependency.
 Desire is healthy; attachment isn’t.
-Attachment indicates fear – a fear of losing one’s substance, comfort, status, or security.
+Attachment means dependency.
+It indicates a fear of losing one’s substance, comfort, status, or security.

-‘What if I am attached to my possessions?’
+‘What can I do if I am attached to my possessions?’

-By relinquishing possessions you will feel uncomfortable at first, but you will come to realise that you can stand strong without them, that your substance comes not from your possessions – it’s within you.
-Then you will become confident that you can handle Life, and the number of possessions you have will be irrelevant.
+Start disposing of them.
+You will feel uncomfortable at first, but you will come to realise you can manage without them.
+And, you will come to realise that your substance comes not from your possessions, but from within you.
+That will add to your feeling that you can handle life.

-Practise by giving away things that you don’t need and work upwards.
+Practise by giving away things you can give away, and work upwards.

 ‘The real purpose of the marketing industry, and consumer culture generally, is not to make us happy, but to make us feel unhappy, because by creating in us a feeling of dissatisfaction we will go out and buy the flat screen TV, the new car or whatever it takes.
 So we have the odd paradox in our modern consumer society: we pursue happiness only by being made unhappy.’